 CTA Terms and Conditions http://exchanges.wiley.com/authors/faqs---copyright-_301.html

 For authors choosing OnlineOpen

 If the OnlineOpen option is selected the corresponding author will have a choice of the following Creative Commons License Open Access Agreements (OAA):

 Creative Commons Attribution Non-Commercial -NoDerivs License OAA

 The language of the journal is English.
-12-point type in one of the standard fonts: Times, Helvetica, or Courier is preferred.
+Font size should be 10 points for the body of your manuscript and 9.5 points for the abstract, in one of the standard fonts: Times, Helvetica, or Courier is preferred.

 - Papers should not normally exceed 22 pages of single-spaced text, including figures and tables.
 Authors should provide compelling justification for manuscripts which exceed this limit.
 Tables and figures should be embedded in the text in the "Main Document" for review.